Safety and security

 - Avoid changes of level within the house and between the house and the outside.
 Where changes of level are necessary, ensure that they are clearly visible with a colour change in the floor covering.

 - Use ramps instead of stairs where possible.

-- Ensure that stair rails and balustrades comply with BCA minimum standards.
-Balustrades with maximum 125mm gap between balusters must be provided where finished floor level is higher than 1m above the ground level.
+- Ensure that stair rails and balustrades comply with the National Construction Code.
+Balustrades with maximum 125mm gap between balusters must be provided where the finished floor level is higher than 1m above the ground level.